jvde-github/AIS-catcher/README.md

 For completeness I performed seperate runs with [AISRec](https://sites.google.com/site/feverlaysoft/home) and [RTL-AIS](https://github.com/dgiardini/rtl-ais) as well.
 Results for a [dAISy HAT](http://www.wegmatt.com/) are not listed but in this setup I received roughly ~85 messages over a two minute run.

-## Releases

-A release in binary format for Windows 32 bit (including required libraries) is provided above but if not, please reach out and I will make it available.
-For Linux systems the compilation instructions are below.

 ## Compilation process

 Make sure you have the following dependencies, depending on the device you are using: